onyeka-hub/Project-11/README.md

 After you have successfully installed VSC, configure it to connect to your newly created GitHub repository.

-Clone down your **ansible-config-mgt** repo to your Jenkins-Ansible instance
+Clone down your **ansible-config-mgt** repo

 'git clone <ansible-config-mgt repo link>'

 ## BEGIN ANSIBLE DEVELOPMENT

-1. In your **ansible-config-mgt** GitHub repository, create a new branch that will be used for development of a new feature.
+1. In your **ansible-config-mgt** repository, create a new branch that will be used for development of a new feature.

 2. Checkout the newly created feature branch to your local machine and start building your code and directory structure